-Provide guidance based on international law and best practice to national officials and child protection officers on the practical operationalization of the principle of the best interests of the child for all cases involving migrant children who may not be making a claim for asylum under the 1951 Convention.
+Provide guidance based on international law and best practice to national officials and child protection officers on the practical operationalization of the principle of the best interests of the child for all cases involving migrant children who may not be making a claim for refugee status under the 1951 Convention.

 Ensure to the maximum extent possible the survival and physical, mental, spiritual, moral and social development of migrant children and children of migrants, keeping in mind that the principle of the best interests of the child encompasses short-, medium- and long-term effects of actions related to the development of the child over time and factors including the migration status and inclusion of the child's parents, legal guardians, or family members can contribute to the situation of vulnerability for the optimal development of children in the context of migration.